Exabyte-io/documentation/docs/other/community-programs.md

     - Full name
     - Name of educational institution
     - Instructor and class identifier (eg. "UC Berkeley, Physics 290A")
-    - Detailed explanation of the type of simulation techniques required and expected results
+    - Detailed explanation of the type of simulation techniques required and execution plan

 # Reach out to us

-We are friendly people like you, why not reach out to us with your suggestions and ideas for the developer program?
-Join our Trello community, or simple shout out to us through info@exabyte.io.
-If you are interested in joining our team, write to hi@exabyte.io with your resume and an interesting cover letter explaining why joining Exabyte is right for you.
+We are friendly people like you, why not reach out to us with your suggestions and ideas?
+You may contact us at info@exabyte.io.
+If you are interested in joining our team, write to hi@exabyte.io with your resume and a cover letter.